The Future of Maintenance Management: Technology Adoption

 3. Computers are for Bean Counters

-Technology adoption among organizations often filters down from the top, and usually the top includes more than a few “bean counters.”
+Technology adoption among organizations often filters down from the top.
+Usually the top includes more than a few “bean counters.”
 Yet a computer isn’t just for running numbers and analyzing company stock performance.

 CMMS software can serve as the central hub of your maintenance team, holding a vast amount of real-time data that can tell you what’s really going on out there at any given moment.
 This information helps your team focus on their workload in a productive way.
 And when your maintenance team is more productive, your whole organization benefits, including the bean counters.